FreeAndFair/ColoradoRLA/client/README.md

 #### `/login`

 Authenticate as a user of either type.
-Should include a link to the public audit dashboard, which is not part of the CORLA browser client.
+Eventually, this will include a link to the public audit dashboard, which is not part of the CORLA browser client.

 ### SoS Official